- Details

 1879.
 The Detroit & Bay City railroad are about to erect a machine and repair shop 83x64 and a blacksmith shop 14x16 near their round house in Bay City.
 The city has granted them water free for a term of ten years.
 The works will bring with them about fifty families.
 [DFP-1879-0508]

 1904.
-With a roar that was heard for miles around, half a ton of dynamite loaded in a Michigan Central freight car exploded in the west side freight yards at 7:20 this morning, killing two men instantly and injuring eight other persons.
+With a roar that was heard for miles around, half a ton of dynamite loaded in a Michigan Central freight car exploded in the west side freight yard at 7:20 this morning, killing two men instantly and injuring eight other persons.
 Twenty three freight cars, an engine and seven houses near the tracks were wrecked.
 The dead were both switchmen for the MC.
-In the same car were packed household goods, a large quantity of butter.
+In the same car were packed household goods, and a large quantity of butter.
 The cause of the explosion is not known but it is alleged that an inexperienced billing clerk had supervised the loading of the car and placed the dynamite in with the other goods.
 The train was being made up and the shock of the coupling is thought to have jarred the boxes of explosives.
 An adjacent car also was filled with dynamite but did not explode.
 The dynamite had been shipped by the Ajax dynamite works of Bay City to points south.

 The vicinity of the wreck looked as if a cyclone had mowed a path along the east side of the yards.
 The body of one of the men was found on top of a freight car 100 feet from the explosion.
 [DFP-1903-0914]